elephantscale/es-training-new/ai-nlp/slides/attention.md

  * Presented the  **Transformer**

-     - the  **first sequence transduction model** based entirely on attention
+     - The **first sequence transduction model** based entirely on attention

  *  **Replacing the recurrent layers** most commonly used in encoder-decoder architectures with multi-headed self-attention.